Easypay/docs/content/en/api/idempotency.md

 **If they differ**, the system triggers an error to prevent inadvertent misuse.

 Repeated requests bearing the same key yield identical outcomes.
-The only exception pertains to **transition errors**, which we have identified as the following:
+The only exception pertains to **transient errors**, which we have identified as the following:

 * Too Many Requests (HTTP status code 429)
+* Bad Gateway (HTTP status code 502)
 * Service Unavailable (HTTP status code 503)
-* Bad Request (HTTP status code 400)
-* Precondition Failed (HTTP status code 412)

 The previously mentioned error codes are safe to retry.

-It is important to mention that **Internal Server Error (HTTP status code 500) should be considered final and should not be retried**.
+To help the client applications decide whether to retry calls, the API's responses include an `X-Easypay-Should-Retry` header with value `"true"` or `"false"`.
+Note that this header does not take into account the number of tries already made, so clients should keep track and only send a limited number of equal requests (e.g. 3).

+If and when the header is not present, clients can use the following strategy to determine what to do:

+1. If no response was received at all, resend the request.
+2. If the response has one of the following status codes, resend the request:
+   * Conflict (HTTP status code 409), may indicate the original request was still in transit
+   * Too Many Requests (HTTP status code 429)
+   * Bad Gateway (HTTP status code 502)
+   * Service Unavailable (HTTP status code 503)
+3. If the response has status code 500 (Internal Server Error), resend the request as long as it's **not** a `POST` request.
+4. Otherwise, don't repeat the request and handle the error.

 Idempotency Keys are automatically purged from the system once they've been in existence for 24 hours, and a fresh request is initiated if a key is reused after its original has been deleted.